ciber-lab/ergon/README.md

 ### **2. Overexertion**

-If a person applies too much force to perform an activty.
-Performing overexerted activity for a long time and/or very frequently can cause MSDs.
+Overexertion occurs if a person applies too much force to perform an activty.
+Performing an overexerted activity for a long time and/or very frequently can cause MSDs.

 **Demo:** ([Watch the full video](https://youtu.be/aiErxG5mV3c))